 Advances in Arthritis Care

 Arthritis is inflammation of the joints.
 This means the soft tissues that make up the joint are thickened and often painful.
-This causes symptoms in dogs such as being less active, stiffness especially after rest, difficulty jumping up and reluctance to exercise.

 The common form of arthritis in dogs is osteoarthritis, also called degenerative joint disease.
-Over time,the condition worsens as smooth articular cartilage is lost, joint fluid becomes less lubricating, the underlying bone remodels and muscles become shrunken.
+Over time, the condition worsens as smooth articular cartilage is lost, joint fluid becomes less lubricating, the underlying bone remodels and muscles become shrunken.

 Treatment Of Canine Arthritis